Safeguarding Your Physique: A Complete Guide to Avoiding Common Bodybuilding Injuries

 • Abrupt spinal hyperextension during good mornings or back extensions

-• Twisting under load, as can occur handing off squat barbells
+• Twisting under load, as can occur when handing off squat barbells

 These motions excessively stress the passive paraspinal tissues and intervertebral discs versus the stronger spinal erector muscles.